HumeAI/hume-python-sdk/README.md

 ## Support

-If you've found a bug with this client please [open an issue](https://github.com/HumeAI/python-client/issues/new)!
+If you've found a bug with this SDK please [open an issue](https://github.com/HumeAI/hume-python-sdk/issues/new)!